sliv66/MathWorks_Group14/Andrews Work/Andrews Findings.md

 ## Effects of Temperature

 Temperature was ultimately identified as the critical factor causing model failures.
 When the battery temperature exceeded approximately 302 K, the Simulink model experienced numerical instability and crashes.
-Initially, it was suspected that the underlying physics parameters of the model were the cause.
-However, implementing a temperature-controlled current source resolved these issues, allowing stable charging and discharging cycles.
+Initially, it was suspected that the underlying physics parameters of the model were the cause; however, implementing a temperature-controlled current source resolved these issues, allowing stable charging and discharging cycles.
 The impact of temperature on the battery's charging capability became clearly observable, highlighting temperature as the primary limiting factor.

 ## Misconceptions